Examples of Following the Code

 - To conduct all business dealings in a manner that would reflect favorably on NAIFA and my profession

 As a final example of adherence by NAIFA members, we should note and remember that the NAIFA Quality Award was revised and refreshed in 2020.
 Qualifiers are measured on their professional success, the quality of client service, and strict adherence to the NAIFA Code of Ethics.
 Qualifiers for the award granted in 2021 numbered more than 1,000 recipients.
 These recipients were fine examples of professionals acting in accord with ethical conduct, with consideration for all nine provisions of our ethical standards.

-Frank C. Bearden, PhD, MSM, CLU, ChFC, is Managing Member at Frank C. Bearden LLC, author of "The Subtle Influence: Conflicts of Interest in Financial Planning", and a contributing columnist for Advisor Today on the topic of ethics.
+Frank C. Bearden, Ph.D., MSM, CLU, ChFC, is a Managing Member at Frank C. Bearden LLC, author of "The Subtle Influence: Conflicts of Interest in Financial Planning," and a regular contributor to NAIFA's Advisor Today blog.